AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-label-configure.md

 ---
 # Configure shipping labels

-The following settings must be made at the product level, as well as in the configuration of each carrier that is used to print labels.
+The following settings must be made at the product level, and in the configuration of each carrier that is used to print labels.
 To print labels, all carriers require that you open an account.
 Then, complete the configuration in your store for each carrier that you plan to use.

 ## Step 1: Verify the country of manufacture

-The country of manufacture is required for all products that are shipped internationally by USPS and FedEx, If you have many products that need to be updated, you can either [import](https://docs.magento.com/user-guide/system/data-import.html) the updates, or use the Inventory grid to update multiple records.
+The country of manufacture is required for all products that are shipped internationally by USPS and FedEx.
+If you have many products that need to be updated, you can either [import](https://docs.magento.com/user-guide/system/data-import.html) the updates, or use the Inventory grid to update multiple records.

 1. On the _Admin_ sidebar, go to **Catalog** > **Products**.